 For PS5 and Xbox Series X, you'll be capped at 120fps at 4K, however, if your PC is up to the task, you can aim for higher.

-If you're playing first-person shooters, racing games or want something which will lend a fantastic polished quality to your gaming experience, this is one to certainly consider.
+If you're playing first-person shooters, racing games or want something which will lend a fantastic polished quality to your gaming experience, the LG UltraGear 27GP950 could be one to certainly consider.

 Best HDMI 2.1 Monitor Budget - Gigabyte M28U

 Gigabyte makes the list again, but this time for their small, but incredibly mighty M28U.

 As far as the term 'budget' goes, we're speaking relatively here, and in this case, this is certainly the most 'budget' HDMI 2.1 monitor we've come across.

 When it comes to the monitor's size, It's also only 28 inches, which makes 4K look unbelievably crisp (in our humble opinion) and doesn't require a ton of space with your setup.

 The Gigabyte M28U is another impressive monitor and one we'd say is well worth checking out on your search.

 Best HDMI 2.1 Monitor ACER - Acer Nitro XV282K